FAQs

 Learn more about preparing to apply to participate in an ACE program.

 Yes.
-The ACE application requires a head/assistant/position coach to submit a short, online recommendation.
+The ACE application requires a head/assistant/position coach to submit a short, online endorsement.
 When you start an ACE application, you will be asked to provide the name and email address of your head/assistant/position coach.

 From November to January, ACE will hold information sessions and meet ‘n greets.
 Notifications will be announced on our website and social media and via Duke Athletic Department communication channels.